OzzyGoylusun/SQL-RFM-Analysis-of-UK-Retailer/README.md

       |5*|5*|5|
       | | |=125|

-- How many potentially loyal customers can the retailer identify to upgrade them to champions?
+- How many potentially loyal customers can the retailer identify to upgrade them to Champions?
 - How many customers is the retailer at the risk of losing due to lack of interactions or some other reasons?

 ### Data_Analysis

-Compared to my *Frequency* and *Monetary* tables, I found the calculations with the **Recency** table a bit more complex due to the natural need to also have to calculate the customers' last booking date beforehand.
+Compared to my *Frequency* and *Monetary* tables, I found the calculations with the **Recency** table a bit more complex due to the natural need to also have to calculate the customers' last booking date beforehand, as follows:

 ```sql
 WITH RECENCY AS(